 Day 3 — Angkor

-This morning, venture north to explore one of Angkor's jewels—Banteay Srei.
-Constructed of rose-colored sandstone, the 10th-century temple features intricate carvings illustrating ancient Hindu tales.
-Enjoy a picnic lunch and then continue to Kbal Spean, or "River of a Thousand Lingas."
-Take a lovely walk through the jungle to an area where the riverbed has been elaborately carved with Hindu images, which are said to bless the water before it flows into the reservoirs of Angkor.
-Further downstream, larger stone carvings depict apsaras, Vishnu, and other Hindu mythological figures.
+This morning, venture north to explore one of Angkor's jewels, Banteay Srei.
+Constructed of rose-colored sandstone, the 10th-century temple features intricate carvings that illustrate ancient Hindu tales.
+Enjoy a picnic lunch, then continue to Kbal Spean, or "River of a Thousand Lingas."
+Take a lovely walk through the jungle to an area where the riverbed has been elaborately carved with Hindu images, said to bless the water before it flows into the reservoirs of Angkor.
 This afternoon, visit the temples of Thommanon, Chao Say Tevoda, and Ta Keo.
-Explore Ta Prohm, known as the "Kingdom of Trees" because of the giant banyan, kapok, and fig tree roots that have coiled their way into the temple structure.
-La Residence D'Angkor (B,L,D)
+Explore Ta Prohm, known for the giant banyan, kapok, and fig tree roots that have coiled their way into the temple structure.
+La Residence D'Angkor or Raffles Grand Hotel d'Angkor (B,L,D)

 Day 4 — Siem Reap/Bangkok